 White Kitchen Idea No. 5: Flooring With Movement or Interest

 In my neck of the woods, it seems every homeowner was adding white square ceramic tile to their kitchen floor in the 1990’s.
 While that color and pattern can look smart for a backsplash, it’s not ideal for adding interest to a kitchen floor.
 I mean.
-Unless you find it interesting to become a slave to cleaning unforgiving, cold white square tiles.
-Warm wood, painted encaustic tiles, and rugged stone can add so much warmth.
+Unless you aspire to daily cleaning of unforgiving, cold white square tiles.
+Warm wood, painted encaustic tiles, and rugged stone add character and warmth.

-White Kitchen Design Idea No. 6: Wood Planking
+White Kitchen Design Idea No. 6: Warm it With Rustic Wood

 Whether it’s shiplap on the walls, beadboard on a backsplash, or wood planks on a ceiling, adding warmth with such texture is a smart way to turn up the casual and cozy factor while dialing down the “precious.”